knpuniversity/oo/knpu/episode4/throw-exceptions.md

 That's better.
 Now refresh again. *This* is a much better error:

-> Uncaught `Exception`: Invalid strength passed: "banana"
+> Uncaught `Exception`: Strength must be a number, duh

 ## When things go Wrong: Throw an Exception